BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

 1. **Click Save** to update your query, then click **Overview**.
 Click **Start** to start your stream Analytics jobs again.
 This will take a few minutes.

-1. When the Stream Analytics job is showing as Running, we can check that data is reaching your SQL database. **Return to Visual Studio**, click View, then click SQL Server Object Explorer.
-You should see your new table listed on the left hand side, **dbo.table**.
+1. When the Stream Analytics job is showing as Running, we can check that data is reaching your SQL database. **Return to Visual Studio 2017**, You should see your new table listed on the left hand side under your Azure SQL Database, **dbo.table**.
+You may need to refresh the view at the top.

 1. **Right-click on your table and click View Data**.
 This will open your table in Data view.
 You see some rows populated with data.
 If not, click the Refresh button a couple of times, it can take a few minutes for sensor data to reach the table.